 The relationship between human and nonhuman beings has been investigated in anthropological studies on magical-religious practices such as animism, shamanism, and spirit possession.
 Studies of gift-exchange and personhood have also elaborated important arguments about the unfolding of encounters...Read more

 ARTICLE ABSTRACT: Science literacy is frequently touted as a key to good citizenship.
 Based on a two-year ethnographic study examining science in the community, the authors suggest that when considering the contribution of scientific activity to the greater good, science must be seen as forming...Read more

 Kim Fortun's 2014 article is available on the website for HAU's Journal of Ethnographic Theory.

 "I situate Latour’s latest project—An Inquiry into Modes of Existence (AIME)—in the context of late industrialism and query both its conceptual underpinnings and...Read more

-ARTICLE ABSTRACT: In contested areas of environmental research and policy, all stakeholders are likely to claim that their position is scientifically grounded but disagree about the relevant scientific conclusions or the weight of the evidence.
-In this article, I draw on a year of participant...Read more
+In contested areas of environmental research and policy, all stakeholders are likely to claim that their position is scientifically grounded but disagree about the relevant scientific conclusions or the weight of the evidence.
+In this article, I draw on a year of participant observation and over...Read more